smintio/Portals-Components-SDK/Examples/Frontend/README.md

 More information about building, packaging and publishing Smint.io Portals components using the *Portals-SDK-PublishComponent-CLI tool* can be found [here](../../Tools/Portals-SDK-PublishComponent-CLI/Release/).

-## The workflow for publishing your custom frontend component
+### Workflow for publishing your custom frontend component

 Once the custom component code is ready to publish